ican0220/resource/bids/chatgpt and langchain.md

 I have experiences that have ever worked in topcorn agriculture and medminded company.
 This company supports human and health medical AI services.
 I was responsible for creating backend development and integrating Open AI integration into backend system.

-I think you had good job of explaining about your job, but I have a question.
+I think you had good job of explaining about your job.
+I can work on full time and I can deliver the best result within deadlines.
+I can work on your working time zone and I am hard worker.
+I have good abilities and communication skills to work with you.
-What should your system work for?

 I am ready to discuss more details throught call or chatting about your project at anytime.
 Thank you for a interesting job.
 Best.